Scott Schwab

 Scott Joseph Schwab (born July 9, 1972) is an American politician serving as the 32nd Secretary of State of Kansas.
 He served as a member of the Kansas House of Representatives, representing the 49th district, from 2009 to 2019.
 He also served as Speaker pro tempore of the Kansas House of Representatives from 2017 to 2019.
-He received national attention when his son, Caleb, was killed in an accident on the Schlitterbahn Kansas City, Kansas water park's Verrückt water slide.
 In November 2018, he was elected Kansas Secretary of State.
+He is a candidate in the 2026 Kansas gubernatorial election.

 Early life

 In 1994, Schwab earned a Bachelor of Arts from Fort Hays State University.
 After college, he worked as an agent for the Kansas Farm Bureau until 1999.
 He worked in the sales field until 2010, and then became the executive vice president of CompDME.

-Campaigns
+Political career

+Kansas House of Representatives

 Schwab began serving as a member of the Kansas House of Representatives in June 2003.
-In 2004, he won the primary in the Republican district with 69.1% of the vote, against Shannon Giles.
+In 2004, he won the primary in the Republican district with 69.1% of the vote against Shannon Giles.

-In 2006, he chose to run in the Republican primary for the 3rd Congressional District, a seat held at that time by four-term Democratic incumbent, Dennis Moore.
+In 2006, he chose to run in the Republican primary for the 3rd congressional district, a seat held at that time by four-term Democratic incumbent Dennis Moore.
 Schwab faced banker Chuck Ahner of Overland Park, Thomas Scherer of Merriam and Paul Showen of Shawnee.
 Ahner won the 3rd District primary with 51.9% to Schwab's 32.5% of the vote.
 Benjamin B. Hodge won the Republican primary for the District 49 seat with 52.7% of the vote, and succeeded Schwab in the state House.

 In 2008, Schwab ran again for his old 49th District seat, was unopposed in the primary, and defeated Democrat Kristi Boone in the general election.